Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 lot.

-D. EFFECTS ON TAXATTON:
+D. EFFECTS ON TAXATION:

 including special assessments.\ Following subdivision, Lot

-1A with the house will be assessed approximately $655.
+lA with the house will be assessed approximately $655.
 The

 vacant lot will be assessed approximately $204.
 The additional

-revenue that might be -realized with future improvements to
+revenue that might be realized with future improvements to

 the vacant lot will probably be deficient to fully compensate